jsera/gatest/README.md

 The drawback is that your private variables are more like private static variables.
 In other words, there's only one instance of that variable that all instances of your class share.

+# Things to improve

+- You can only favorite things, not unfavorite.
+That backend wasn't written with unfavoriting in mind.
+- You can't hide details once you show them.
+Optimally, you should only be viewing one details panel at a time.
+- The code surrounding generating XMLHttpRequests can be DRYer.
+- favoriting things is fragile, and could use better error handling.